Spoiler: Yes, you can consume energy drinks beyond their expiration date, at least for a couple of months after it is expired. That’s just my theory.

 Do energy drinks need to be refrigerated?

-If you walk into any store, you’ll usually see single cans of Monster energy drinks that are ready-to-drink sitting in refrigeration areas.
+If you walk into any store, you’ll usually see energy drinks sitting in refrigeration areas.

 However, not refrigerating these drinks does not mean that anything bad will happen – they’ll just be warm and probably won’t taste all that great.

 How long do Monster Energy Drinks last unopened?

 Like most ready-to-drink energy drinks, Monster cans have expiration dates of around 18-24 months from their date of manufacture.

 If you have stored your drinks properly (in a cool, dark place unexposed to extreme temperature), then the drink will probably last you about 6-9 months longer than the expiry date.